artakhak/JsonQL/README.md

 - `*`				 - Multiply operator
 - `/`				 - Divide operator
 - `+`				 - Add operator
-- `-`				 - Subtract operator or negative number operator depedning where it is used.
-Exampels: "-5", "a.Age-5".
+- `-`				 - Subtract binary operator or negative number unary operator based on where it is used.
+Examples: "-5", "a.Age-5".
 - `%`				 - Quotient operator
 - `->`				 - Named parameter specification operator.
-Allows changing the odrer of parameters.
-Usefull with some parameters being optional.
+Allows changing the order of parameters.
+Useful with some parameters being optional.
 Example: ReverseTextAndAddMarkers(addMarkers->false, value->TestData[4])
 - `=>`				 - Lambda operator
 - `contains`		 - Contains operator
 - `starts with`		 - Starts with operator